manfredbjorlin/kubernetes-setup/README.md

 Maybe more Kubernetes flavours will be added at a later point

 ### Choose your flavour
+Choose your flavour of k8s, install and then jump to Cilium install

 #### k0s
 - Download [k0scli](https://github.com/k0sproject/k0sctl)